Learn more about the speaker lineup for TED2017.

 With her popular blog mathbabe.org, O’Neil emerged as an investigative journalist.
 Her acclaimed book Weapons of Math Destruction details how opaque, black-box algorithms rely on biased historical data to do everything from sentence defendants to hire workers.
 In 2017, O’Neil founded consulting firm ORCAA to audit algorithms for racial, gender and economic inequality.

-Raj Panjabi was nine years old when civil war broke out in his native country of Liberia.
-His family fled, eventually resettling in High Point, North Carolina.
-Raj dreamed of going to medical school and, as a student in 2005, he returned to Liberia.
+Raj Panjabi was nine when civil war broke out in his native country, Liberia.
+His family resettled in High Point, North Carolina, but he returned to Liberia as a medical student in 2005.
 He was shocked to find a health care system in total devastation.
 Only 50 doctors remained to treat a population of four million.

 In March 1946, scientists began tracking almost every British baby born in a single week.
 What they discovered would change how we are born, grow up, raise children, live and die.
 Helen Pearson's 2016 book, The Life Project, is the story of this incredible project and the remarkable discoveries that have come from it.
 It was named best science book of the year by The Observer and was a book of the year for The Economist.